 \section{Abstract}

-A basic problem in machine learning is to find a mapping $f$ from a low dimensional latent space to a high dimensional observation space.
-Equipped with the representation power of non-linearity, a learner can easily find a mapping which perfectly fits all the observations.
-However such a mapping is often not considered as good as it is not simple enough and over-fits.
+A basic problem in machine learning is to find a mapping $f$ from a low dimensional latent space $\calY$ to a high dimensional observation space $\calX$.
+Modern tools such as deep neural networks are capable to represent general non-linear mappings.
+A learner can easily find a mapping which perfectly fits all the observations.
+However, such a mapping is often not considered as good, because it is not simple enough and can overfit.
 How to define simplicity?
-This paper tries to make such a formal definition of the amount of information imposed by a non-linear mapping.
-This definition is based on information geometry and is independent of observations, nor specific parametrizations.
-We prove these basic properties and discuss relationships with parametric and non-parametric embeddings.
+We try to make a formal definition on the amount of information imposed by a non-linear mapping $f$.
+Intuitively, we measure the local discrepancy between the pullback geometry and the intrinsic geometry of the latent space.
+Our definition is based on information geometry and is independent of the empirical observations, nor specific parameterizations.
+We prove its basic properties and discuss relationships with related machine learning methods.